 Another fun printable for elementary students to use at home is the Wild West Checkers Math Game.
 Using the idea of checkers, students complete two-digit addition or subtraction problems in order to advance to a certain square.
 To “jump” a piece or travel two squares, students must complete two of the problems.
 This printable math game includes student instructions and two game boards, one with addition and one with subtraction problems.

-The next batch of printable supplemental worksheets I have available for download are some well-developed coordinate plane activities to help grades 5–6 students meet standards while doing school work remote.
+The next batch of printable supplemental worksheets I have available for download are some well-developed coordinate plane activities to help grades 5–6 students meet standards while doing school work.
 You will find these three Coordinate Plane Activities that focus on coordinate plane word problems from Progress in Mathematics are a great addition to your repertoire.
 Plus, the download includes the answer keys!

 The Roll It!
 Write It!
 Tally It!
 Draw It!
 Expand It!
 Activity provides early elementary students with a fun way to practice their two-digit place value and expanded notation skills.
 Download and share it with parents and students.